appwebtech/terraform-aws-s3-webhosting/README.md

 }
 ```

-If you are not utilizing Terraform Cloud, please feel free to comment out the nested cloud block from the top-level terraform block.
+If you are not utilizing Terraform Cloud, please feel free to comment out the nested cloud block in `terraform.tf` root configuration file.
 However, if you intend to persist your state files on the cloud, a Terraform Cloud setup is necessary.

 ```tf
 terraform {